graspnet/gpd-revised/README.md

 └── README.md
 ```

-The `original-gpd` folder includes all the codes in the original [gpd](https://github.com/atenpas/gpd) repository, and the `pytorch` folder is the code after modifications that can adapt the new dataset.
+The `pytorch` folder is the code after modifications that can adapt the new dataset.
 Here are some specific explanations.

 - `train_generator.py` and `test_generator.py` are data generator program, including the selection of the dataset, that is, balance the positive and negative samples;
 - `json_dataset.py` contains the dataset manager, which are vital to our codes.
 Notice that we have changed the data manager file from `h5` to `json` in order to satisfy the needs of the new dataset;